 Finding the best colleges that allow pets is essential for pet parents across the United States.
-When enrolled in school, you’ll want to ensure you can take proper care of your animals by bringing them on campus with you.
+When enrolled in school, you’ll want to ensure you can take proper care of your service animal, emotional support animal, or companion pet by bringing them on campus with you.

 As such, we’ve curated a list of 10 top-ranked institutions that allow various species of pets, with a few exceptions.
 Each of these schools meets the following criteria: